xbst/Birds-Nest-CAN/README.md

 #### TBD

-You can also use the included gerber files to order your own from a PCB manufacturer like [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=374841) or [JLCPCB](https://jlcpcb.com/).
+You can also use the included gerber files to order your own from a PCB manufacturer like [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=374841) or [JLCPCB](https://jlcpcb.com/) for non-commercial applications.
 Make sure to order 2 oz inner layers.
 <br>

 ## Instructions